Reading to Cirencester train

 Spending two to three days in Cirencester allows you to explore its historic sites, enjoy the local markets, and visit nearby attractions such as the Cotswolds.

-Yes, you can take the train from Reading to Cirencester.
+No, you cannot take the train from Reading to Cirencester.

 popular train stations